DOOR syndrome

 DOOR (deafness, onychodystrophy, osteodystrophy, and mental retardation) syndrome is a genetic disease which is inherited in an autosomal recessive fashion.
-DOOR syndrome is characterized by mental retardation, sensorineural deafness, abnormal nails and phalanges of the hands and feet, and variable seizures.
+DOOR syndrome is characterized by intellectual disability, sensorineural deafness, abnormal nails and phalanges of the hands and feet, and variable seizures.
 A similar deafness-onychodystrophy syndrome is transmitted as an autosomal dominant trait and has no mental retardation.
-Some authors have proposed that it may be the same as Eronen Syndrome, but since both disorders are extremely rare it is hard to make a determination.
+Some authors have proposed that it may be the same as Eronen syndrome, but since both disorders are extremely rare it is hard to make a determination.

-Signs and symptoms

-Not all of the DOOR symptoms are consistently present.
-They can vary in severity, and additional features can be noted in individuals affected by DOOR syndrome.

-Some of these additional features are: